pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/wonders_part_1.md

 ## The Scarlet Cells

-Scattered throughout the Kest Belt are tens, possibly hundreds of thousands of asteroids - none more than a few kilometres across - that show as radio anomalies on ship sensors.
+Scattered throughout the Kest Belt are tens, possibly hundreds of thousands of asteroids - none more than a few kilometers across - that show as radio anomalies on ship sensors.
 Each one of them contains vaults, protected by doorways, mechanisms, traps and mazes, with treasures undreamed of... or perhaps nothing.
 The Cells move, along with everything else in the Belt, drifting aimlessly, caroming off one another occasionally.

 Mapping them is impossible, which is why whoever built them created the radio anomalies so that they can be found.
 Of course, the belt is flooded with these radio signals as well as other interference, so sorting any one signal out from the background noise is almost impossible - unless you know its radio signature ahead of time.
 Each cell has a unique radio signature, and those signatures have been known to sell for thousands of credits.
 Of course, you'll need to go there to find out if what you have is worth it and going there is not always the best idea.